gtonkinhill/panaroo/docs/gettingstarted/params.md

                         length difference cutoff (default=0.95) --merge_paralogs      don't split paralogs

+Refind:
+  --search_radius SEARCH_RADIUS
+                        the distance in nucleotides surronding the neighbour of an accessory gene in which to search for it --refind_prop_match REFIND_PROP_MATCH
+                        the proportion of an accessory gene that must be found in order to consider it a match

 Graph correction:
   --mode {strict,moderate,relaxed}
                         the stringency mode at which to run panaroo.
 One of